Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1971 Sept 8: Debut event at the John F. Kennedy Memorial Center for the Performing Arts in Washington, DC.

-- 1971 Sept 9: Prisoners at the Attica, New York Correctional Facility rioted; ten hostages and 29 inmates died.
+- 1971 Sept 9: Prisoners at the Attica, New York Correctional Facility rioted for four days; eleven hostages and 32 inmates died.

 - 1971 Oct 1: Walt Disney World opened in Orlando, Florida.